harilvfs/carch/.github/README.md

 *Currently supports Arch & Fedora based distros.*

-### Prerequisites

-- `fzf` is required for the TUI interface in the Carch scripts.
-  Make sure `fzf` is installed before using Carch.
+**Prerequisite:** `fzf` is required for the TUI interface in the Carch scripts.
+Make sure it’s installed before using Carch.

 For more check out [docs](https://carch.chalisehari.com.np)